-The focus of each proposition in Euclid's Elements is what we call a "construction," and we must consider the significance of this term - that is, what separates a construction from a mere drawing.
+The focus of each proposition in Euclid's Elements is what we call a "construction," and we must consider the significance of this term - that is, why the figures are not simply called figures, drawings.
 Herein lies one source of the Greeks' confidence in the truth of their propositions: their proofs are constructed, rather than simply drawn, by a method based on two kinds of objects, the circle and the straight line.
 These were the two simplest shapes known to the Greeks, and also two of the most fundamental to Greek philosophy.
-In Plato's Timaeus, he describes the shape of the world:1
+In Plato's Timaeus, he describes the shape of the world: